tensorflow/tfjs-models/body-pix/README.md

 #### `drawMask`

-Draws an image onto a canvas and draws an `ImageData` containing a mask on top of it with a specified opacity; The `ImageData` is typically generated using `toMaskImageData` or `toColoredPartImageData`.
+Draws an image onto a canvas and draws an `ImageData` containing a mask on top of it with a specified opacity; The `ImageData` is typically generated using `toMaskImageData`, `toMultiPersonMaskImageData`, `toColoredPartImageData` or `toMultiPersonColoredPartImageData`.

 ##### Inputs